Diane-cumulus/cldemo-roh-docker-swarm/README.md

-Test Application Reachability

-Here we are using NGINX webservers to represent our container workloads.
-To test that the applications are reachable across the fabric login to server01 and use the curl command to view an application running on a container across the fabric.

 Privileged Mode Containers

 The Cumulus RoH container is deployed as a privileged container with access to the "host" network.
 This means that the applications running in the container have unfettered access to the interfaces and kernel just like a real baremetal application would.
 This can be dangerous if the container were to become compromised as the container essentially has root access.